jimbobowl22/whitelistbot/README.md

 1. clone this repo with `git clone https://github.com/iPanda969/whitelistbot`

-2. run `npm i` to install the required packages - IM LAZY SO YOU MIGHT NEED TO ALSO INSTALL SHELLJS, EDIT-JSON-FILE AND DOTENV IM SORRY
+2. run `npm i` to install the required packages

 3. make 3 new files in the main directory of ur bot `.env`, `products.json` and `links.json`